 Still, what Microsoft is aiming for is unique in its own way, and as such, will only work on a few computers.

-Windows Hello makes it easy for users to log into their computer with just a fingerprint or with their face via facial recognition.
+Windows Hello makes it easy for users to log into their computers with just a fingerprint or with their faces via facial recognition.
 The problem is, regular webcams will not work, which means most computers are not supported.

 At the moment, only a few computers support Windows Hello, and many more are expected to ship before the end of the year due to the launch of Windows 10 on July 29.